 GCSE grades A* in maths and geography, A’s in R.E, I.T, Science double, English language, English Literature, Food technology.
 NVQ level 1 in business administration.
 Touch typing level 1 distinction.
 A levels: A in chemistry and general studies, B in Biology, Maths and Computing.
 MChem masters in Chemistry 2.1.

 PhD student for Cardiff Chemistry.

-Favourite thing to do in science As a chemist, I love to make things go fizz, bang, whoosh and love anything that changes colour.
+Favourite thing to do in my job As a chemist, I love to make things go fizz, bang, whoosh and love anything that changes colour.
 My research unfortunately doesn’t involve this as it is looking at diagnostic tests for kidney disease in urine.
 But when talking to the public we still like to show the wonders that mixing two chemicals together can do.

 I am a whacky, chemist that hopes to inspire young minds to study chemistry too.

 I live in Cardiff and am working towards a PhD in Chemistry (particularly chemical biology) in Cardiff University schools of Chemistry and Medicine.
 I am working on the development of electrochemical dipstick diagnostic tests for kidney disease and diabetic kidney nephropathy, but when talking to members of the public and the young minds of the next generation of scientists I love to show how exciting the world of chemistry can be.
 I am always the first to sign up to outreach activities because I love to talk science with those who have an interest in it (and make those who aren’t even more interested).